-One of the biggest challenges facing career center professionals who enter the field today is the many roles they need to play to do their jobs.
-This is particularly true for graduate career center professionals, which are usually 1- or 2-people offices serving between 500-2,000 students or postdocs.
+One of the biggest challenges facing career services professionals who enter the field today is the many different roles they need to play to do their jobs.
+This is particularly true for graduate career center professionals, who are usually in 1- or 2-people offices, and serving between 500-2,000 students or postdocs.

-If you’re building a new office, the job description may say that they’re looking for a self starter to offer career development programming, but the scope of skills you need includes:
+If you’re building a new office, the job description may say that they’re looking for a self-starter to offer career development programming – and you may think the focus is on developing programs – but in reality, the scope of skills you need could include:

-- Leadership: If you’re establishing services, you’ll need to develop a vision, mission and an overall strategy for the office (e.g.: ‘career development’ can includes a wide range of topics.
-Which ones will your office focus on?).
-You’ll also need to consider if growth is part of the long term plan
+- Leadership: If you’re establishing services at your institution, you’ll need to develop a vision, mission and an overall strategy for the office.
+‘Career development’ can include a wide range of topics, ranging from career options to application materials to networking) and services (stand-alone workshops, for credit courses, peer groups, online resources, 1:1 counseling, etc.).
+Which ones will your office focus on?
+You’ll also need to consider if growth is part of the long-term plan

 - Program Development: You will be responsible for designing an overall curriculum and individual programs, teach workshops and moderate panels (which means that some pedagogy around lesson planning, learning outcomes, and classroom management, etc.)

 - Counseling: Counseling skills, including defining the counseling role; the difference between an advisor, counselor, and therapist; managing boundaries; establishing, maintaining and ending a counseling relationship

 - Resource Development: (e.g. developing materials, and integrating career development tools into your offerings)